kwiamwis/aalenia/potapps/utilities.md

 `Discord`  Returns the discord invite link for this server copied to your clipboard

-`Dupa`   (/≧▽≦)/

-`HUD [Type] -a? -c?`  Toggles your hud enhancements.
+`HUD [Type]? -a? -c?`  Brings up the HUD enhancement menu or toggles specific hud enhancements.
 Types: FPS, Clock, Movement, GroupInfo, Ping, PlayerCount.
 Use flag 'a' to add all or flag 'c' to clear all

 `Invisibility`  Toggles your character's visibility on your client for photographic purposes, other players still able to see you

-`LoneAteo`  doubles your character's polygon count

 `Menu`  Shows the escape menu